-When we reached the point where we were planking the sides of the boat, Ralph decided that it was the right time for me to learn the proper way to mark out, cut, plane and “hang” a plank.
-After careful measurement, sawing, and preliminary fitting Ralph asked me if I thought the curve was fair, and ready to hang.
-I took a few more cuts with my plane, stepped back and declared that it looked fair to me.
-Ralph then had me close my eyes, and walk down the length of the plank with my thumb bearing along the edge that I had declared “fair.”
+When we reached the point where we were planking the sides of the boat, Ralph decided that it was the right time for me to learn the proper way to mark out, cut, plane, and “hang” a plank.
+After careful measurement, sawing, and fitting, Ralph asked me if I thought the curve was fair and ready to hang.
+I took a few more cuts with my plane, stepped back, and declared that it looked fair to me.
+Ralph then had me close my eyes and walk down the length of the plank with my thumb bearing along the edge that I had declared “fair.”
 My finger felt every bump, unfair edge, and imperfection that my eyes had failed to pick up.
 Ralph grinned at me and said, “Sometimes you must close your eyes to see.”

 What the sailmaker had said was true.
 Sometimes you have to feel to see.